The Crooked Treehouse

 90 minutes

-It's a reunion for pretty much all the non-Timelord characters (except The Doctor) from "Day Of The Doctor".
+It's a reunion for pretty much all the non-Timelord characters from "Day Of The Doctor".
 Have The Zygons broken their treaty with humanity?
 Will companions and beloved recurring characters die?
 (Wait, didn't one or two of them die in "Death In Heaven"?
 I guess not Very Much.)
 It's all sorts of mistaken identity hijinks with the greatest doppelganger aliens in the franchise.

 Episode 3: Face The Raven

-(12, Clara, Ashilde, Rigsy, Judoon, Ood, Ice Warriors, Silurians, Cybermen, Sontarans)
+(12, Clara, Ashilde, Judoon, Ood, Ice Warriors, Silurians, Cybermen, Sontarans)

 45 minutes

 Oh, hey, it's that immortal young woman from the series premiere!
 She has her own place now, and seems to be running it very well.
-She's clearly up to something that doesn't involve The Doctor and...OH SHIT.
-EVERYTHING GOES WRONG.
+She's clearly up to something that doesn't involve The Doctor and...OH NO. EVERYTHING GOES WRONG.
 SO VERY VERY WRONG.

 Episode 4: Heaven Sent